boomboomllc/boomboomllc.github.io/terms-of-service.md

 Users between the ages of 13 and 17 may **not**:

-- Link a third-party financial account (such as PayPal) or request payouts in real currency.
+- Link a third-party financial account (such as PayPal) and request payouts in real currency.

 #### 5.3 User Content